727800350/note/cs/cxx_topic/effective_stl.md

 If iterators define a sorted range, you can get speedy lookups via binary search, lower bound, upper bound and equal range.
 Then search employing equivalence.

 - binary search returns only a bool, whether the value was found.
-- lower bound reeturns an iterator pointing to either the first copy of that value (if it's found) or to the proper insertion location for that value (if it's not). lower bound thus answers the question.
+- lower bound returns an iterator pointing to either the first copy of that value (if it's found) or to the proper insertion location for that value (if it's not). lower bound thus answers the question.
 "Is it there?
 If os, where is the first copy and if it is not, where should it go?".
   ```C++
   auto it = std::lower_bound(vw.begin(), vw.end(), w);